 Kenneth D. Crews

-For more than 25 years, Dr. Crews has been a national and international leader, addressing copyright issues of importance especially to universities, museums, research institutes, and publishers.
-He been an invited speaker in 45 states and on six continents.
-He has consulted with national governments on issues of copyright reform in all parts of the world.
-The World Intellectual Property Organization (a U.N. agency) commissioned him to analyze copyright exceptions from all 191 member countries, and that study is informing current discussions in Geneva regarding possible treaty development.
-Kenneth Crews has been a professor of law, information science, and business; he held a named chair in law at Indiana University and served most recently at Columbia University in New York City.
-He has been a visiting professor in Paris, Munich, Bayreuth, Helsinki, and Cairo.
+Kenneth served nearly twenty-five years on the law faculties of leading universities, including Indiana and Columbia Universities.
+He has been an invited speaker in forty-five states and on six continents and has consulted with national governments on copyright reform in all parts of the world.
+The World Intellectual Property Organization (a U.N. agency) commissioned him to analyze copyright exceptions from all 192 member countries, and that study is informing current discussions in Geneva regarding possible treaty development.

 Bar & Professional Memberships